-- Loan amount and monthly installment
+- The loan amount and monthly installment

 Insurance reduces your risk as well as that of the lender.
-The lender is more confident while approving your application when you are willing to avail of an insurance.
+The lender is more confident while approving your application when you are willing to avail of insurance.
 Furthermore, your family is secured when you opt for insurance in case of an unfortunate incident.